-Hence it is that these modern manifestations from the spiritual world have come.
-They are here to testify to men concerning the fact of a real spiritual world; they are here to testify to them concerning the fact of the commencement of a new dispensation, and the strong desire which the spiritual world has to communicate itself.
-They are so many witnesses to the general truths of the New Church.
-Perhaps it may be said with a proper limitation, that they come in this age for the New Church, instead of the miracles of the former dispensations, to afford to that class of minds which requires that kind of testimony. a tangible and palpable proof of spiritual beings and spiritual things.
-They are to a certain extent, and in a certain sense, an opening to, and a forerunner of. the New Jerusalem of the future.
-A state of things has arrived at the present day in regard to these truths, somewhat similar to that which was expressed by our Lord when he was riding into Jerusalem on the ass's colt.
+Demonstrations of this kind exist extensively in the new and unparalleled changes and movements of the day, so unlike anything witnessed in former ages.
+All things betoken a new great phase in universal history.
+What function precisely these spiritualistic manifestations are intended to perform in this general movement, it is impossible for us to say; but they are certainly under the direction of the divine providence, and subject to His control, and hence we must infer that they have been permitted for some wise and sufficient end.
+They may be meant to have an indirect and reflex influence operating upon the community which does not seek the intercourse, familiarizing the popular mind with the idea of a living, real spiritual world, exciting attention, and ultimately determining inquiry into right and healthy Perhaps we may be allowed to say that a channels. state of things has arrived at the present day in regard to these truths, somewhat similar to that which was expressed by our Lord when he was riding into Jerusalem on the ass's colt.
 Speaking of the men, women, and children who were running beside him and singing Hosanna to the Son of David, he said, If these should hold their peace, the very stones would cry out.
 The idea is, that the truth pressed in with such power to be made known, that it must obtain an utterance somewhere; that it was impossible but that it should attract to itself mediums through whom it could get articulation and voice.
 And so it is again at this day.
 These great pregnant truths, of such vast importance to the human race, and having so direct a bearing upon man's eternal interests, are pressing in with unparalleled power from the other world, and are striving to make themselves known.
-They flow in in some form or other, under one modification or another, through every crevice or door that is opened from the spiritual world; and where none is already ajar they strive to open one.
-Thus they are every where raising up to themselves living and audible witnesses of all kinds, and of every grade and degree; and are making use of all the means in their power to gain for themselves the sight and the hearing of men.
-If the scribes and the chief priests and elders of the prevailing church will not give them a reception and an utterance, why, then, the very crowds in the streets must perforce lift up their voices.

-Hence we are willing to maintain, not only that these demonstrations have been permitted for good, but that they have already been productive of good.
-Multitudes of well-disposed and enlightened spirits have no doubt thus communicated.
-They have disclosed to their own friends and to the public mind of the world important facts of which it was not before aware.
+They flow in in some form or other, into the better affections of men, disposing them to think and inquire, and producing a certain illustration of mind when the inquiry is pursued with right motives and in the right quarters; while Providence seems willing, too, to permit influences of an opposite kind to take effect, to flow down into ultimate manifestation, giving visible signs and tokens among men, which a certain class of minds can believe, and which may be overruled for their ultimate good.
+If the scribes and Pharisees of the prevailing church refuse to receive and declare the true doctrine of the resurrection and the future life, it may be necessary, in the permissions of the divine economy, that the very crowds in the streets should lift up their voices.
+Tt. may be claimed by the advocates of these phenomena, "that multitudes of well-disposed and enlightened spirits have thus communicated, and that they have disclosed to their own friends and to the public mind of the world important facts of which it was not before aware.
 They have brought home to the convictions and the hearts of many people the spiritual world and its inhabitants, and the future life of man, in a sensible and realizable manner, as the whole church of the past has never been able to do.
-And they have given forth many instructions correct in science, elevated in meral sentiment, calculated to improve the characters of men, and to render them more thoughtful, and wiser, and better.
+And they have given forth many instructions correct in science, elevated in moral sentiment, calculated to improve the characters of men, and to render them more thoughtful, and wiser, and better."

+A NEW DISPENSATION PRESSING IN.